President and CEO

 Harvard University, University of Michigan, Spelman College

-Dr. Driver Hudson's academic achievements include a doctorate degree from Harvard University, where she completed an urban superintendents program.
-She also earned master's degrees in education from Harvard University and in curriculum development from the University of Michigan, and an undergraduate degree from Spelman College in child development.
-She also serves on the Board of Overseers for Harvard University.
+Dr. Hudson's academic achievements include a doctorate from Harvard University in Urban Superintendency, a master's degree in education from Harvard University, and a master’s degree in curriculum development from the University of Michigan.
+Her undergraduate degree in child development is from Spelman College.